Skip to content

 Azure

-The following code shows how to use MagicMock to create the service objects for a Azure check test.
-It is a real example adapted for informative purposes.
+The following code demonstrates how to use MagicMock to create service objects for an Azure check test.
+This is a real-world implementation, adapted for instructional clarity.

 app_ensure_http_is_redirected_to_https_test.py